pulumi/pulumi-hugo/themes/default/content/blog/newsletter-may-2021/index.md

 ---
 title: "Newsletter May 2021"
 date: 2021-05-27
-meta_desc: Product and feature relases, events and workshops, and community news for May 2021
+meta_desc: "Product and feature relases, events and workshops, and community news for May 2021."
-meta_image: meta.png
+meta_image: newsletter.png
 authors:
     - sophia-parafina
 tags: